Emergency Management and Business Continuity Plans

 Emergency Lockdown: A state of limited access to University facilities declared by the Chief of UTP-H where all exterior badge access to a facility is limited to emergency and/or any necessary Category 1 support teams.
 In this scenario, personnel may gain access to facilities based on safety or security related conditions within the facility and need to follow any established procedures including signing in and out at the designated check points.

 Executive Control Team: Team of executive administrators with institutional authority in times of emergencies.
-Members of the team include the President, Senior Executive Vice President Chief Operating and Financial Officer, Executive Vice President for Academic and Research Affairs, Vice President of Facilities, Planning, and Engineering, and the Chief of UTP-H.
+Members of the team include the President, Senior Executive Vice President & Chief Operating Officer, Senior Vice President, Finance and Business Services & Chief Financial Officer, Executive Vice President & Chief Academic Officer, Vice President of Facilities, Planning, and Engineering, Vice President of Safety, Health, Environment, and Risk Management, and the Chief of UTP-H.

 Information Technology (IT) shall develop and maintain a dedicated Information Technology Disaster Recovery Plan.

-UTP-H remains responsible for security and law enforcement procedures during an emergency.
-All institutional emergencies shall be immediately reported to UTP-H.
+UT Police remains responsible for security and law enforcement procedures during an emergency.
+All institutional emergencies shall be immediately reported to UT Police.

 All departments are required to develop and maintain a written departmental emergency management plan and business continuity plan to address the department’s specific needs outside of the context of the larger University plans.
 Departmental plans shall be reviewed and updated as necessary or at least annually.
 Guidelines for developing departmental emergency management plans can be located on EH&S’ emergency procedures webpage, while BCP worksheets can be found on the Risk Management & Insurance webpage in the last section of the page.
 Departmental plans must be consistent with the University EMP and BCP and shall not conflict with University plans.